Were "alien mummies" really revealed in Mexico? Here's what we know

 So how authentic are these creatures?

-Graves, who has testified that he believes UAPs are real, denounced the supposed bodies on X/Twitter.
+Graves, who has testified that he believes UAPs are real, denounced the supposed bodies on X (formally known as Twitter.)
 He wrote that "after the U.S. Congressional UFO hearing, I accepted an invitation to testify before the Mexican Congress hoping to keep up the momentum of government interest in pilot experiences with UAP.
 Unfortunately, yesterday's demonstration was a huge step backwards for this issue."

 He added that his own testimony was about his direct experiences and on UAP reports from commercial and military aircrew.
 "I will continue to raise awareness of UAP as an urgent matter of aerospace safety, national security, and science, but I am deeply disappointed by this unsubstantiated stunt," Graves said.